Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 The Bottom Line: Winter Boots Need Warmth and Support

-Winter has a special talent for making plantar fasciitis worse: hard sidewalks, cold-stiff boots, slippery surfaces, and that nasty first-step shock when your foot is still half asleep.
+Winter has a special talent for making plantar fasciitis worse: hard sidewalks, cold-stiff boots, slippery surfaces, thick socks that crowd your toes, and that nasty first-step shock when your foot is still half asleep.

 Want the big picture?
 Start here: